ccsa-ufrn/PosGraduacao/README.md

 sudo docker exec -i minervaenv_db_1 mongo < ../dev_db/standard_installation.js
 ```

 This should do the trick.
 Use your browser now.
+It there's no port, don't assume it's 80, in this case Docker will redirect from 3001.
+Read the docker-compose.yml for more technical info.